HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Combining spectroscopy and NUV-NIR photometry

-In order to characterize the physical properties of the targets, the HST grism spectroscopy was combined with COSMOS2015 broadband photometry from CFHT/u$^{*}$ to IRAC/5.8$\mu$m\footnote{IRAC/8$\mu$m was excluded from the fit due to higher chances of AGN contamination} \citep{Laigle16}.
+In order to characterize the physical properties of the targets, the HST grism spectroscopy was combined with COSMOS2015 broad-band photometry from CFHT/u$^{*}$ to IRAC/5.8$\mu$m\footnote{IRAC/8$\mu$m was excluded from the fit due to higher chances of AGN contamination.} \citep{Laigle16}.
 A lower limit of 0.05 mag was used for the photometric errors in all the bands.
-The two data sets were fit separately and later combined by adding the $\chi^2$ matrices of the two fits.
-This procedure allows to find the solution that best fits both data sets minimizing the impact of residual mismatches in normalization between the spectrum and the photometric SED.
-The same range of model parameters that was used for the spectral fitting is used in Fig.~\ref{fig:SEDs} except for the redshift grid which was fixed to the 1$\sigma$ range around the best fitting z$_{\rm{spec}}$.
-At this stage, the metallicity was fixed to the solar value according to the normalization and scatter of the local ETG mass-metallicity relation \citep{Thomas10}.
+The two data sets were fit separately and were later combined by adding the $\chi^2$ matrices of the two fits.
+This procedure selects the solution that best-fits both data sets, minimizing the effect of residual mismatches in normalisation between the spectrum and the photometric SED.
+The same range of model parameters that was used for the spectral fitting is used in Fig.~\ref{fig:SEDs} except for the redshift grid, which was fixed to the 1$\sigma$ range around the best-fitting z$_{\rm{spec}}$.
+At this stage, the metallicity was fixed to the solar value according to the normalisation and scatter of the local ETG mass-metallicity relation \citep{Thomas10}.
 Recent clues from HST/G102 grism spectra of $1<z<1.8$ QGs as part of the CLEAR survey seem to support the idea that massive quenched galaxies were enriched to approximately solar metallicity already at $z\sim3$ \citep{EstradaCarp19}.
-As will be mentioned in Sect.
+As we describe in Sect.
 5.3, the results obtained were tested against the choice of template metallicities.\\